 Read about different genes that are linked to hereditary cancer, their associated risks and guidelines for screening, preventing and treating cancers in people with inherited mutations in these genes.

 If you have tested positive for an inherited CDKN2A mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you choose the best plan for managing your cancer risk.

-- People who have a CDKN2A mutation have a 28 - 76 percent lifetime risk of developing melanoma.
+- People who have a CDKN2A mutation have between a 28% - 76% lifetime risk of developing melanoma depending on other factors, including family history, where they live and other genetic factors.
 The lifetime risk for melanoma in someone without a mutation is about 2.5 percent.
 People with a CDKN2A mutation:

 - often develop melanomas at a young age (before the age of 50).